Welsh Champion Hurdle Preview, Tips, Runners & Trends

 Welsh Champion Hurdle Trainer Statistics

-There are two leading trainers in the Welsh Champion Hurdle over the last 13 renewals with both Paul Nicholls and Alan King who have both won the race two times.
-Paul Nicholls winners have been with Saphir Du Rheu (2014) and Silsol (2015).
+There are multiple leading trainers in the Welsh Champion Hurdle over the last 14 renewals, with Paul Nicholls, Sam Thomas, and Alan King having all won the race two times.
+Paul Nicholls' winners have been with Saphir Du Rheu (2014) and Silsol (2015).
+Sam Thomas' winners have been with Lump Sum (2024) and Celtic Dino (2025).
 Alan King winners have been with Medinas (2013) and Sceau Royal (2020).

 TrainerR-W-PWinEW